Click here to go to Solomon's Temple Area, with the Dimensions

 Zerubbabel's temple was built in the same area, though less grand.

 In the days of Jesus, the city of Jerusalem lay further to the south, with the temple in the north-east.
 Further north was the Sheep Gate, the sheep market and the Pool of Bethesda where Jesus healed the crippled man.
-Herod had built a second wall to the north that included the Fort Antonia fortress, built in his honour of Mark Antony, the prison where Paul was arrested.
+Herod had built a second wall to the north that included the Fort Antonia fortress, the prison where Paul was arrested, built in the honour of Mark Antony.
 Click the image on the right for a better view.

 Click here for further maps of the "Old City", from the days of King David, to the four quarters of today.

 In the period immediately prior to King Herod's rebuilding, the temple, including the outer court, was said to be a square about 200 metres long on each side.
 Then starting about 19BC, employing architects from Egypt, Greece and Rome, a major rebuilding effort took place, using vast tonnes of rock quarried and transported downhill from a few kilometres north west of the old city, what is today referred to as the Russian Compound